Written by

 The MI Team

-bDNA RNA-CISH typically requires a protease pretreatment step to digest proteins so that large reagents can penetrate the sample.
+bDNA RNA-ISH typically requires a protease pretreatment step to digest proteins so that large reagents can penetrate the sample.
 This digestion step comes at a cost both by damaging the tissue morphology and by making protein targets challenging or impossible to image in the same sample.

-To illustrate how desirable it is to avoid protease pretreatment, the images below display HCR™ RNA-CISH + IHC with no protease (left) and HCR™ RNA-CISH + IHC with a protease pretreatment step borrowed from a bDNA RNA-CISH kit made by another company (right):
+To illustrate how desirable it is to avoid protease pretreatment, the images below display HCR™ Pro RNA-CISH + IHC with no protease (left) and HCR™ Pro RNA-CISH + IHC with a protease pretreatment step borrowed from a bDNA RNA-CISH kit made by another company (right):

 In each image, the RNA target is in brown, and the protein target is in red.
 The protease significantly damages the protein target and dramatically reduces protein staining (right).
-With HCR™ RNA-CISH + IHC, protease pretreatment is unnecessary, so RNA and protein targets can be imaged with native compatibility (left).
+With HCR™ Pro RNA-CISH + IHC, protease pretreatment is unnecessary, so RNA and protein targets can be imaged with native compatibility (left).

 Proteases are enzymes that indiscriminately break apart proteins.
 Although all proteins are impacted, there are certain protein targets that are especially sensitive to protease digestion, including Ki67, CD79, and Bcl2.
-Because HCR™ RNA-CISH reagents are small and can readily diffuse into samples, the protease digestion step is omitted for most sample types.
+Because HCR™ Pro RNA-ISH reagents are small and can readily diffuse into samples, the protease digestion step is omitted for most sample types.
 As a result, proteins are undamaged and ready for plug-and-play co-detection using your IHC method of choice.

 We suggest coupling a red or brown chromogen for RNA-CISH with a green chromogen for IHC.